Andrew Wyeth Paintings: 13 Iconic Works and His Legacy in 2025

 Who Was Andrew Wyeth?

-He lived a quiet life, with much of his time spent between Maine and Pennsylvania, where he focused on creating many of the best Andrew Wyeth paintings we know and love today.
+Wyeth spent most of his life between Pennsylvania and Maine, quietly documenting the people and places around him.
+Christina Olson, the muse for Christina’s World, and Helga Testorf, from the Helga Pictures, two of his most well-known models, helped shape many of the Andrew Wyeth paintings that define his legacy.
 His style varied across his career as he tried new techniques and subjects, though he always returned to his love of landscapes and human figures.

 1. Christina’s World (1948)